Skip to content

 Example Sentences

-In many Korean households, dried persimmons, known as gotgam, are a traditional sweet treat served to guests.
+In Korean culture, dried persimmons, known as gotgam, are a traditional sweet treat often served during holidays and celebrations.

 Sources and References